carmart7/my-class-repo/course-content/03-javascript/activities/10-Stu_Conditional-Statements/README.md

 * It's done when the message "True ✅ True ✅" is logged when both `expression1` and `expression2` are true.

-* It's done when the message "True ✅ False ❌" is logged when `expression1` is true.
+* It's done when the message "True ✅ False ❌" is logged when `expression1` is true and 'expression2' is false.

 * It's done when the message "False ❌ True ✅" is logged when `expression2` is true.